 In addition, it makes sense to join regular conferences and job fairs to connect with companies in the field.
 Another source for your first career step is to have an up-to-date LinkedIn profile to power your job search with a solid online presence.

-“Tech companies that are looking for developers and engineers don’t focus on university degree as an essential entry requirement.
-They want to understand the coding quality of their future engineers; therefore, coding challenges and assignments are a very common part of the interview process and are considered to be much more important than graduate degrees” – Steffen Zoller of DCI Digital Career Institute explains.
+“Tech companies that are looking for developers and engineers don’t focus on university degree as the only entry requirement.
+They want to understand the coding quality of their future developers; therefore, coding challenges and assignments are a very common part of the interview process and are considered to be much more important than your grades or actual degrees” – Steffen Zoller of DCI Digital Career Institute explains.

 This article is co-authored by: Steffen Zoller of DCI and Mais Gousous of Akhtaboot.